HackZy01/eos-compilation/README.md

 ./compile_elementary_(distro or it's base).sh

+# iso
 Elementary OS 6 iso will take somewhere beetwen 2.5gb, be aware that it will take more in process of building.

 iso should be located in directory like this:

 /os/builds/(architecture name)/elementaryos-6.0-daily.(date).iso

 # dependiencies
-don't worry they will be installed while running script

 Docker and Docker.io
-this is tool for compiling it

 Git

-for git cloning of course ;)
+don't worry they will be installed while running script.

 ![Elementary OS Logo](https://github.com/HackZy01/Elementary-OS-6-compile-script/blob/main/images/elementary_logo.png)

-macOS version isn't actively worked on
+*macOS version isn't actively worked on so it may not work*